CarletonComputerScienceSociety/website/content/volunteer/_index.md

 ### ❤️ Volunteer Experience Coordinator

 Coordinate with our leadership team to delegate tasks to volunteers, document common procedures, and serve as a point of contact for volunteers seeking to get involved.

-### 👕 Merchandise Coordinator

-Handle the design and distribution of merchandise including clothing, stickers, pins, and anything else you feel would interest the student body.

 <br/>
 <hr/>